chaojian-zhang/Expresso/Expresso/README.md

 2. V2: Visualization, Algorithms Toolbox (Reader and Processor)
 3. V3: Large numerical data optimization

+## Issue

+* Notice when fetching from Database it's possible that cell values are NULL - at the moment Parcel Data Grid is not capable of handling that.
+This is especially common with Microsoft Analysis Service when data are not available.

 ## Technical Note

 All data transformation generally have the following structure: